bombasticSlacks/Aspirant/Game/Armour-Traits.md

 #### Reinforced
 Material: Metal, Wood
-Your armour utilizes additional banded plates, rivets, latches, or planks to reinforce the existing structural integrity of your armour increasing [Structure](Armour#Structure) by 1.
+Your armour utilizes additional banded plates, rivets, latches, or planks to reinforce the existing structural integrity of your armour.
+Your armours [Armour Integrity](Armour#Armour%20Integrity) is at least 2.

 #### Runic
 Material: Metal, Wood